 Part 2 (14:41) [Download]

-Last week, I was tasked to do c): make a 26-minute audio piece.
-Since last week was also the week St. Patrick’s Day was going on, I decided to revisit the infamous 2012 St Patrick’s Day riots that took place around Fleming Drive.
+Last week, I was tasked to do d), and since last week was also the week St. Patrick’s Day took place, I decided to revisit the infamous 2012 St. Patrick’s Day riots that occurred around Fleming Drive.

-Around 1,000 people were involved in the mayhem that went into the early morning hours.
-By the end, there were injuries, $100,000 in damages, and a torched news truck.
-The city and nearby Fanshawe College suffered major black eyes from the incident as the story began to appear in regional, national, and then international media.
+Around 1,000 people were involved in the mayhem that stretched into the early morning hours.
+By the end, there were multiple arrests, injuries, and $100,000 in reported damage.
+The city and Fanshawe College suffered major black eyes from the incident as the story began to appear in regional, national, and then international media.

-Thanks to Police Chief Brad Duncan, former XFM’er Marty Thompson, CTV’s Chuck Dickson, and FSU President Adam Gourlay for talking to me.
-With their permission, I may upload longer interviews in the future, as I had to cut a lot out!
+Thanks to London Police Chief Brad Duncan, former XFM’er Marty Thompson, CTV London’s Chuck Dickson, and FSU President Adam Gourlay for speaking with me.